Kathy Hochul: 2011 special

 Hochul ran in the May 24, 2011, special election to fill the seat in New York's 26th congressional district left vacant by the resignation of Chris Lee.
 She was the Democratic Party and Working Families Party nominee.
 Hochul's residence in Hamburg, just outside the 26th district, became an issue during her campaign, though it did not disqualify her from seeking the seat.
 One month after her victory, she moved into the district.

 The Republican and Conservative Party nominee, State Assemblymember Jane Corwin, was at first strongly favored to win in the Republican-leaning district, which had sent a Republican to Congress for the previous four decades.
 A late April poll had Corwin leading Hochul by 36% to 31%; Tea Party candidate Jack Davis trailed at 23%.
 An early May poll gave Hochul a lead of 35% to 31%, and shortly thereafter the nonpartisan Rothenberg Political Report called the race a toss-up.
 Additional polling in the days immediately before the election had Hochul leading by four- and six-point margins.

 A Washington Post article noted that in the face of a possible Hochul victory, there was already a "full blown spin war" about the meaning of the result.
 The article said that Democrats viewed the close race as a result of Republicans' budget proposal The Path to Prosperity, and, in particular, their proposal for Medicare reform.
 Republicans viewed it as the result of Davis's third-party candidacy.

 The campaign featured a number of negative television ads, with FactCheck accusing both sides of "taking liberties with the facts".
 In particular, FactCheck criticized the Democrats' ads for claiming that Corwin would "essentially end Medicare", even though the plan left Medicare intact for current beneficiaries.
 The organization also faulted the Republicans for ads portraying Hochul as a puppet of former Speaker Nancy Pelosi, and for claiming that Hochul planned to cut Social Security and Medicare benefits.

 Hochul was endorsed by EMILY's List, a political action committee that supports Democratic women candidates who support abortion rights.
 She was the fifth largest recipient of EMILY's List funds in 2011, receiving more than $27,000 in bundled donations.
 The Democrat and Chronicle endorsed Hochul "for her tenacity and independence", while The Buffalo News endorsed her for her positions on preserving Medicare and her record of streamlining government.

 Hochul defeated Corwin 47% to 42%, with Davis receiving 9% and Green Party candidate Ian Murphy 1%.

 2012

 Before the 2012 election, Hochul's district was renumbered the 27th during the redistricting process.
 The district was redrawn in a manner that caused it to be more heavily Republican.
-Hochul was endorsed by the National Rifle Association.
+Hochul was endorsed by the NRA Political Victory Fund.
 She lost to Republican Chris Collins, 51% to 49%.